Kalva014/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+The sports movement detection model detects specific movements with no other objects in the background.
+The reason for no other objects in the background is to limit noise when classifying movemenets.
-1. When does it fail?
+3. When does it fail?
+The object fails when trying to follow multiple movements as it has a hard time of detecting whose movements to track.
-1. When it fails, why does it fail?
+4. When it fails, why does it fail?
+Additionally when the model fails it also fails due to not having a stationary class(when the user isn't doing anything).
+This causes the model to use one of the other classifications which is wrong.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+5. Based on the behavior you have seen, what other scenarios could cause problems?
+Other scenarios that could cause problems would be dependent on the lighting and how fast the user is moving such that the camera does not have time to classify the movement since the movement is usually fast paced.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+The users will be aware of the uncertainties if they see incorrect classification in the initial use.
+The users would have to test the same movement several times in order to get the correct angles and poses for the model to behave properly.
 1. How bad would they be impacted by a miss classification?
+A misclassification could be bad if the model was being used for a sports competition that judges based off the types of movements being done(e.g. skateboarding competitions which scores based off what tricks the skateboarder does).
 1. How could change your interactive system to address this?
+To change the interactive system would be to add more movement classes for the model to capture better analysis of the athletes.
 1. Are there optimizations you can try to do on your sense-making algorithm.
+Additionally an optimization would be to show the accuracy of the movement and adding a larger dataset of labeled images.

 ### Part D
 ### Characterize your own Observant system